zogzog/cubicweb/doc/book/en/tutorials/base/customizing-the-application.rst

 components.
 To do so, they must both behave nicely when plugged into the application and be easily customisable, from the data model to the user interface.
-And I think the result is pretty successful, thanks to system such as the selection mecanism and the choice to write views as python code which allow use to build our page using true object oriented programming technics, that no template langage provides.
+And I think the result is pretty successful, thanks to system such as the selection mechanism and the choice to write views as python code which allows to build our page using true object oriented programming techniques, that no template language provides.

-A library of standard cubes are available from `CubicWeb Forge`_, to address a lot of common concerns such has manipulating people, files, things to do, etc. In our community blog case, we could be interested for instance in functionnalities provided by the `comment` and `tag` cubes.
-The former provides threaded discussion functionalities, the later a simple tag mecanism to classify content.
+A library of standard cubes is available from `CubicWeb Forge`_, to address a lot of common concerns such has manipulating people, files, things to do, etc. In our community blog case, we could be interested for instance in functionalities provided by the `comment` and `tag` cubes.
+The former provides threaded discussion functionalities, the latter a simple tag mechanism to classify content.
 Let's say we want to try those.
-We'll first modify our cube's :file:`__pkginfo__.py`
+We will first modify our cube's :file:`__pkginfo__.py`
 file:

 .. sourcecode:: python